UofT-HPRC/galapagos/README.md

 # Laniakea Instructions

-The following instructions are to create regular Laniakea super clusters.
+The following instructions are to create Laniakea super clusters.

 ## What you need before starting
 1. A logical file **For Each Galapagos Cluster** describing that cluster's kernels.
 See the **LOGICALFILE** section of the README for more details.